-ProPare – a global standard for Digital Product Passports
+ProPare – A Global Standard for Digital Product Passports

 Digital Product Passports must provide reliable sustainability data on products in real-time, regardless of industry or product category.
 To meet this objective, the underlying solution must be based on open, global and competition-neutral standards.